TIHBS/CamundaSCIPConnector/README.md

 corrId | String or Expression | the correlation identifier to identify the task | abcd ref    | String or Expression | the correlation identifier of the task whose transaction is to be monitored for its state | abcd

-The Connector will send a JSON RPC 2.0 Request to the scip gateway, with randomly generated UUID and `"${processInstanceId}_{corrId}"` as correlation identifier.
+The Connector will send a JSON RPC 2.0 Request to the scip gateway, with randomly generated UUID and `"${processBusinessKey}_{corrId}"` as correlation identifier.

 ## Usage: